 What to expect

-- environmental science.
+- environmental science

 Entry into consultancy without significant practical experience of the horticultural industry is difficult, so opportunities for new graduates are less common.
 In many cases, at least ten years' practical experience is needed.

 Occasionally, however, agricultural or horticultural consultancies may advertise posts open to graduates without direct relevant experience; these are usually at technical assistant or assistant consultant level.